About EGSH

 Can non-residents obtain a property valuation certificate in Dubai?

 Yes.
 The DLD property valuation service is available to all applicants regardless of residency status.
-Non-residents may apply for and receive a DLD valuation certificate for legal, financial, and immigration purposes, including Golden Visa applications and mortgage financing (DLD).
+Non-residents may apply for and receive a DLD valuation certificate for legal, financial, and immigration purposes, including Golden Visa applications and mortgage financing.
 Applications may be submitted through the Dubai REST App, the Dubai Now App, or via an authorised Real Estate Services Trustee Centre such as EGSH.

 Explained by